 Dealing with theft?
 It could be time to upgrade your security system or re-arrange your store to make it easier for associates to keep an eye on shoppers.

-For more information on how to reducing shrinkage, see our previous post on beefing up security and preventing loss in your store.
+For more information on how to reduce shrinkage, see our previous post on beefing up security and preventing loss in your store.

 Other retailers are taking on a more hi-tech approach when it comes to maintaining inventory accuracy.
 Many are now using RFID–a technology that can store and track product information using a chip embedded in an item’s tag or packaging.